 - redness or swelling

-- if the nipple has turned inward
+- the nipple turning inward

-- scaly or ridged texture
+- a scaly or ridged texture to the skin

 - discharge that is clear, yellow, or contains blood

 If a tumor has formed in the ducts or lobules, the cancer may spread to nearby fatty tissue.

 - an unexplained change in breast shape